5 Reasons to Bike the U.S. with VBT

 If lobster is more to your liking, we’ve got just the biking tour in mind.
-In northern New England, our Maine biking vacation will treat you to tremendous views of a rugged coastline and you’ll even enjoy an included lobster dinner on day 2 of our tour.
-That’s just one more reason that 98% of our travelers have rated this trip as Excellent.
+In northern New England, our Maine biking vacation will treat you to tremendous views of a rugged coastline and you’ll even enjoy an included lobster dinner in Bar Harbor where you can literally see the lobster boats coming in to unload their fresh catch every day.

 Massachusetts is known for its chowder.
 But, surrounded by the Atlantic Ocean, Cape Cod and Martha’s Vineyard have plenty of seafood options to satisfy your palate.
 Enjoy lobster, clams, cod and tuna all fresh as can be when you bike Cape Cod and Martha’s Vineyard with VBT.
 If you have your heart set on chowder, though, don’t worry—you certainly won’t be disappointed.

 We welcome the opportunity to cruise through low-traffic areas at an easy pace, especially when it comes with a side of history.
-An historic wayfarers’ trail, The Natchez Trace is loaded with remnants of the past.
-On day 4 of our Mississippi vacation, as we cruise along the Natchez Trace Parkway, we’ll stop for a visit to Mount Locust, Mississippi’s first inn to cater to travelers venturing along this route.
-Later, we’ll see Emerald Mound.
-One of the largest mounds in North America, it covers a total of eight acres and stands at over 35 feet.
-As the day winds down, we’ll make our way to the Monmouth Historic Inn to spend the next couple of nights at this highly celebrated, National Historic Landmark.
+A historic wayfarers’ trail, The Natchez Trace is loaded with remnants of the past usage by Native Americans and pioneer settlers.
+Later, we’ll cruise through Vicksburg National Military Park’s hallowed battlefields and poignant monuments; and see Emerald Mound, one of the largest Native American ceremonial mounds on the continent which covers a total of eight acres and stands at over 35 feet.

 You might also consider riding the tree-lined boulevards and gentle byways of the South on our Charleston to Savannah Bike tour.
-On Day 3 of our Southern Biking vacation, we’ll trade our bikes for dancing shoes as we experience a genuine Beaufort social.
-On St. Helena Island we’ll get in touch with Gullah culture at the Penn Center on Day 4 of our adventure.
+We’ll visit historic forts that played important strategic roles in the Revolutionary War and learn about local culture from Antebellum architecture to learning to dance the Virginia Reel and even get in touch with Gullah culture at the Penn Center on Day 4 of our adventure.
 And, of course, we’ll take a tour of Savannah to explore one of America’s most historic cities.